shravanjoshi/js-notebook/README.md

 - **Modern UI:**
   - Built with React and styled with Tailwind CSS to deliver a responsive and user-friendly interface.

-## Future Enhancements

-- **Real-Time Collaboration:**
-  - Enable multiple users to work concurrently on the same notebook, fostering a collaborative development environment.

-- **Database Integration:**
-  - Integrate a robust backend database to provide persistent storage for notebooks, enhancing data security and accessibility.

 ## Technologies Used

 - **React:** For building the dynamic, interactive user interface.